urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/11 IO Streams.md

 java.nio.Path interface
   An interface used to locate a file in a file system.
-It will typically represent a system dependent file path The only static method in Path interface is
+It will typically represent a system dependent file path There is no publicly accessible class that implements the Path interface,
+    which means Path objects cannot be instantiated directly The only static method in Path interface is
     Path of(String...)
       Returns a Path by converting a path string, or a sequence of strings